What is Section 80P(2)(d) of the Income Tax Act? — A Simple Guide for Cooperative Societies

 Who can claim this deduction?

 Only cooperative societies registered under the relevant cooperative laws can claim this deduction.
-However, cooperative banks and urban cooperative banks are not eligible for this benefit after amendments introduced in recent years.
+However, cooperative banks and urban cooperative banks were not eligible for this benefit after amendments were introduced in recent years.

 What kind of income qualifies?